 Jump to info on Bacalar, Mexico:

-Bacalar, Mexico might be less accessible than some other more popular places to visit in Mexico, but there are still so many things to do in Bacalar.
-Bacalar is a great place for a vacation, whether you are traveling alone, with your loved one or as a family.
+It might be less accessible than some other more popular destinations to visit in Mexico, but there are still so many incredible things to do in Bacalar.
+It is a great place for a vacation, whether you are traveling alone, with your loved one, or as a family.

-There are no flights to Bacalar, you’ll have to fly to a nearby airport and come by rental car, shuttle, or bus.
-Whatever method you choose, it’s well worth the effort, because Laguna de Bacalar is a truly memorable spot.
+You’ll have to fly to a nearby airport and come by rental car, shuttle, or bus.
+Whatever method you choose, it’s well worth the effort.

 Drive to Bacalar